Lcfvs/anticore-default-project/readme.md

 ## Create the content

-Create a file, into your project, like `./fragments/test.html`
+Create a file into your project, for example `./fragments/test.html`

 ```html
 <main class="test">This is the test content</main>